 Edwin Romeijn oversees the nation’s largest industrial engineering program.
 He received his M.S. in econometrics and Ph.D. in operations research from Erasmus University Rotterdam in the Netherlands.
 He previously served as the program director for the Manufacturing Enterprise Systems, Service Enterprise Systems, and Operations Research program at the National Science Foundation, and as professor and Richard C. Wilson Faculty Scholar in the Department of Industrial and Operations Engineering at the University of Michigan.
-He is a member of the Institute of Operations Research and the Management Sciences, Mathematical Optimization Society, Society of Industrial an Applied Mathematics and the American Association of Physicists in Medicine.
+He is a Fellow of the Institute of Operations Research and the Management Sciences (INFORMS) and the Institute of Industrial & Systems Engineers (IISE), and a member of the Mathematical Optimization Society (MOS), Society of Industrial and Applied Mathematics (SIAM), and the American Association of Physicists in Medicine (AAPM).

 David Sholl received his Ph.D. in applied mathematics from the University of Colorado.
 Afterwards, he participated in postdoctoral research programs at the Pennsylvania State University and Yale University.
 In 2008, he joined the School of Chemical & Biomolecular Engineering faculty at Georgia Tech.
 His awards include the University Medal from the Australian National University, the National Science Foundation’s CAREER award and the George Tallman Ladd Award for Excellence in Research from Carnegie Mellon University.
 His research group has published in the areas of computational materials modeling, porous materials for carbon capture applications, membranes for gas separations, and heterogeneous catalysis.
 Sholl has also served as the research and thesis advisor to more than 80 students at the bachelor’s, master’s, doctoral, and postdoctoral levels.